Why Is Practicing Drawing Important

 Creating images on a surface, usually paper, by making marks with a pencil, pen, ink, graphite, or charcoal is the essence of drawing; other materials and digital tools can also be used.
 Drawing is essentially a tactile, visual medium for expression and communication.
 It includes a broad range of tasks, from making complex and detailed sketches as part of a professional artistic or design process to scribbling during a phone call.

 Of all the mediums for artistic expression, drawing is the most basic and approachable.
 It is a talent that a lot of people want to have and that, with consistent practice, can be greatly enhanced.
-But why is drawing practice so crucial, beyond the apparent improvement of artistic ability?
-Let’s explore the many advantages that make sketching regularly a vital endeavour for both enthusiasts and artists.
+But why is drawing practice so essential, beyond the apparent improvement of artistic ability?
+Let’s explore the many advantages that make sketching regularly a vital endeavor for both enthusiasts and artists.

 What Is The Purpose Of Drawing